AdobeDocs/campaign-classic.en/help/workflow/using/sql-data-management.md

 Before configuring the activity, make sure the following prerequisites are fulfilled:

 * The activity is available for remote data sources only.
-The **[!UICONTROL FDA]** (Federated Data Access) package must therefore be installed on your instance (see [this section](../../platform/using/about-fda.md)).
+The **[!UICONTROL FDA]** (Federated Data Access) package must therefore be installed on your instance.
+[Learn more](../../installation/using/about-fda.md).
-* The Outbound schema must exist in the database and be linked to an FDA database (for more on data schemas, refer to [this section](../../configuration/using/about-schema-reference.md)).
+* The Outbound schema must exist in the database and be linked to an FDA database.
+[Learn more](../../configuration/using/about-schema-reference.md).
 * The operator executing the workflow must have the **[!UICONTROL USE SQL DATA MANAGEMENT ACTIVITY (useSqlDmActivity)]** named right.
-For more on named rights, refer to [this section](../../platform/using/access-management.md#named-rights).
+[Learn more](../../platform/using/access-management.md#named-rights).

 ## Configuring the SQL Data Management activity {#configuring-the-sql-data-management-activity}